I write and produce all content on One cat at a time, and all views expressed are my own.

 How the house sitting thing works

 Sits are found through house sitting websites where owners can view my profile and rating before deciding if I’m a good fit for them.
 I can respond to a person’s ad or they may choose to reach out to me without posting.

-I’m not affiliated with any of the websites I use and I pay for each membership I have.
+I’m not affiliated with any of the house sitting websites I use and I pay for each membership I have.
 Sometimes I may have enough rewards points/dollars to renew my membership without incurring a cost, but my membership is never ‘gifted’.